kevin-smets/angular-animate.css/README.md

-# Angular-animate
+# Angular-animate.css

+Angular-animate.css is no more.
+Angular.js 1.2 has totally reworked the animation module.

+An example of how to use animate.css in your Angular (1.2+) projects can be found here: http://plnkr.co/U1JK27T2s5nq727kygb4

-Angular-animate is a collection of animation helpers for AngularJS web apps.
+Angular-animate.css WAS a collection of animation helpers for AngularJS (1.1.5) web apps.

 Demo page is here: http://cdpn.io/rznBj